 We carry Alpacka brand packrafts.
 Although other packraft companies are putting out better models each year, Alpacka continues to lead the pack when it comes to design, durability and performance.
 They also offer the widest variety of rafts.

 If you cancel your rental with less than one month’s time before your rental dates, we are unable to refund your money but will let you bank your credit and reschedule within the next year without an additional charge.
 If you give us notice one month prior to your rental date we can try to help you reschedule or simply refund your deposit minus 10% for credit card processing fees.

 If gear is returned late, we will charge you twice the daily rate for every piece of equipment (raft, paddle etc.) for every day it is late.
 It sounds harsh, but you may be delaying, or even effectively preventing someone else’s trip by not returning your equipment on time.
 Days late will be based on when you ship and not when it arrives so the raft getting lost after shipping is not your responsibility.
 If the end date of your trip is up in the air, book it for the latest possible end date.
 In some cases we can extend your rental period while you still have the raft, depending on availability.
 You must contact us in advance and receive our permission in order to do this.

 Besides Packrafts, what other equipment do you offer?

 For full details on rafts and accessories, check out our equipment rates page.
-We offer spray skirts on several rafts, Paddles, Dry Bags, PFDs(personal floatation devices), sails and shelters.
+We offer spray skirts on several rafts, Paddles, Dry Bags, Dry Suits, PFDs(personal floatation devices) sails and dry-bags.